Indian Voters Inundated with Deepfakes During the Largest Democratic Exercise in the World

 Deepfakes of prominent Bollywood actors, including Aamir Khan and Ranveer Singh, were used to further misinformation narratives during the election by falsely depicting them as making political endorsements and criticizing Modi.
 The false narratives arising from the deepfakes continued to spread even though the actors submitted police complaints stating that the viral videos were made without their consent.

-LEARN MORE: Misinformation and Disinformation Attack Readiness Assessment
+LEARN MORE: Narrative Attack Readiness Assessment

 The Decline of Press Freedom and the Rise of False Claims